openfaas/docs/docs/reference/yaml.md

     └── template.yml
 ```

-The CLI also has a related flag `--copy-extra`.
+The CLI `build` command also has a related flag `--copy-extra`.
 When this flag is used, the paths specified by the flag will be _merged_ into the list from the YAML.
 This means it will extend, not replace, the values specified in the file.

-**Important Security Note:** These paths _must_ be subpaths of the project and _not equal_ to the entire project.
+**Note:** These paths _must_ be subpaths of the project and _not equal_ to the entire project.
 For example, you can not reference `../` or `$HOME/.ssh`, any path outside of the current directory will be skipped.

 ## YAML - environment variable substitution